keptn/keptn.github.io/content/docs/develop/usecases/runbook-automation-and-self-healing/index.md

   - Use case tested on _London_ and _Madrid_ releases
 - [Setup of Dynatrace](../../monitoring/dynatrace/) is mandatory for this usecase
 - Complete [onboarding a service](../onboard-carts-service) use case
+  - Please note that for this use case the naming conventions of _onboarding a service_ have to be followed exactly since the provided scripts rely on some of the those values.
 - Clone the GitHub repository with the necessary files for the use case:

     ```